 Insurance companies normally strongly evaluate ( low estimate) claims where people do it themselves.
 If the insurance company sees the claim might exceed their initial estimate, they may decide to transfer it to an adjuster with more authority.

 That’s it!
-Now you know how to deal with home insurance adjuster like a pro!
+Now you know how to deal with a home insurance adjuster like a pro!
 Even before the need arises for you to file a claim, make sure you look for a homeowner’s insurance carrier with a reputation for excellent customer service.
-Ensure they have a line up of positive reviews from customers who have had their claims honored fast and fairly.
+Ensure they have a lineup of positive reviews from customers who have had their claims honoured fast and fairly.
 Be sure that you know how much home contents insurance you actually need before going ahead.

-Note: the cheapest insurer is not always the best
+PS: The cheapest insurer is not always the best.